 It all worked out; Bill graduated four years later with a degree in broadcast journalism and a topical minor in environmental communications.
 Part of his course work included hosting and producing “Chippewa Valley Outdoors” for the local cable network.

 Bill figured he’d pay his dues as a general assignment reporter before finding a job in outdoor journalism, but an ad showed up in the Minneapolis paper for an associate editor on a magazine called North American Hunter, the official publication of the North American Hunting Club.
 The NAHC at the time had just 75,000 members.

 That was nearly 28 years ago.
-At it’s peak the NAHC grew to more than 850,000 members and the company – by then called North American Membership Group, Inc. — added 11 additional lifestyle interest clubs.
-The editorial, art and production teams for all 12 magazine titles reported to Bill as well as NAMG’s television production division that produced television shows as well as videos in all the lifestyle interest categories.
+At it’s peak the NAHC grew to more than 850,000 members and the company — by then called North American Membership Group, Inc. — added 11 additional lifestyle interest clubs.
+The editorial, art and production teams for all 12 magazine titles reported to Bill as well as NAMG’s television production division which produced television shows and videos in all the lifestyle interest categories.

-He served as North American Hunter magazine editor and NAHC executive director for 18 years as well as host of the NAHC’s ESPN television shows starting in 1992!
+He served as North American Hunter magazine editor and NAHC executive director for 18 years along with hosting the NAHC’s ESPN television shows starting in 1992!
 He rose to Vice President of Media Development & Production and Executive Producer of the Club’s television and video products.
 He authored two books along the way: Modern Bird Hunting and Extreme Waterfowling.
 He’s also contributed to many books on subjects as varied as hunting, cabin building, real estate investing, land management and even a young adult historical novel based on events in the Revolutionary War.

 In an average year, Bill spends about 100 days in the field.
 He has hunted and/or shot competitively in 40 states, all Canadian provinces and territories and Mexico.